-The Kosi is a transboundary river that springs from the Himalayan slopes of Tibet and flows through Tibet, Nepal, and India.
-The Kosi River Basin covers 74,500km2 and drains into the river Ganga through numerous channels, eventually passing through Bangladesh to the sea in the Bay of Bengal.
+The Kosi is a transboundary river that springs from the Himalayan slopes of Tibet and flows onward through Nepal, and India.
+The Kosi River Basin covers 74,500 square kilometers and drains into the river Ganga through numerous channels, eventually passing through Bangladesh to the sea in the Bay of Bengal.
 The basin supports the lives and livelihoods of 40 million people, more than 80 percent of whom depend on agriculture for food and employment.

 Now, concern is growing that climate change is disrupting the basin’s ecology and will seriously damage millions of lives.
 The basin has already faced repeated disasters including landslides, floods, and glacial lake outbursts that have devastated downstream communities.
 In 2020, some 9.6 million people in the Kosi River Basin, already reeling from the Covid-19 pandemic, were inundated by monsoon flooding in Nepal, India, and Bangladesh.

 As the world observes the International Day of Action for Rivers on March 14, we highlight here the growing importance of citizen-centered approaches to water governance and the need for transboundary cooperation.
 We also call for a more inclusive paradigm of water governance, guided by the needs of riparian communities and an ethos of cooperation and conservation, rather than transboundary water politics and ill-conceived infrastructure development.

 The ecology and climate of the Kosi River Basin